-There has been a census every ten years since 1801 (excluding 1941) but only those pages after 1841 (with a few earlier exceptions) carry details of named residents.
-Census pages for 1841-1911 can be consulted at the National Records of Scotland in Edinburgh (see also the GRO tutorial).
+There has been a census every ten years since 1801 (excluding 1941) but only those returns after 1841 (with a few earlier exceptions) carry details of named residents. census returns for 1841-1911 can be consulted at the National Records of Scotland in Edinburgh (see also the GRO tutorial).
 Copies on microfilm may be consulted in LDS Family History Centres around the world.
-LDS centres also carry microfiche indexes to the 1881 census pages.
+LDS centres also carry microfiche indexes to the 1881 census returns.

 SCROL - Scottish Census Results On Line gives access to statistical information from the 2001 census.